 Over 75% of newly learned information will be forgotten within 6 days if it’s not reinforced.

-Team members can then come together and review what worked well for them, and how to improve their execution in the future.
+Sales team members can then come together and review what worked well for them, and how to improve their execution in the future.

 3. Follow a Strategic Cadence to Maximize Behavior Change